tuppers360/my-nextjs-starter/README.md

-# Next.js Starter with Sass
+# Next.tsx Starter with Sass

 Use Sass & Typescript to start your Next.tsx app with CSS superpowers!